-To ensure that the policy is sustained, at least one identified professional from each school will ensure that they have completed the Bild BTEC diploma/certificate 'Practice leadership in behaviour support' or equivalent BILD qualification.
+To ensure that the policy is sustained, at least one identified professional from each school will ensure that they have completed the BILD BTEC diploma/certificate 'Practice leadership in behaviour support'.
 This practice-based qualification enables Behaviour Leads to coach other staff in Positive Behaviour Support (PBS).
-I Schools may work collaboratively to provide support to staff when required.
+It is recommended that at least one member of staff from each school should complete additional training (full diploma) to develop their understanding of completing functional assessments of behaviour.
+Schools may work collaboratively to provide support to staff when required.
 Any costs associated with this support will be agreed by all of the CSSC schools.
-New behaviour leads must complete the BTEC qualification upon commencing this role.
+New behaviour leads must complete relevant training/qualifications upon commencing this role.